lancedb/lancedb/docs/src/examples/modal_langchain.md

 )
 ```

+We're using Modal's Secrets injection to secure our OpenAI key.
+To set your own, you can access the Modal UI and enter your key.

 ### Setting up caches for LanceDB and LangChain

 Next, we can setup some globals to cache our LanceDB database, as well as our LangChain docsource: